tidyverse/tidyverse.org/content/blog/testthat-3-0-0/index.md

 categories: [package]
 tags: [testthat]
-rmd_hash: bfb8efd8d14d706d
+rmd_hash: 60b7e3df7ebb0a60

 ---

-We're tickled pink to announce the release of [testthat](http://testthat.r-lib.org/) 3.0.0. testthat makes it easy to turn your existing informal tests into formal automated tests that you can rerun quickly and easily. testthat is the most popular unit-testing package for R, and is used by over 5,000 CRAN and Bioconductor packages.
+We're tickled pink to announce the release of [testthat](http://testthat.r-lib.org/) 3.0.0. testthat makes it easy to turn your existing informal tests into formal, automated tests that you can rerun quickly and easily. testthat is the most popular unit-testing package for R, and is used by over 5,000 CRAN and Bioconductor packages.
 You can learn more about unit testing at <a href="https://r-pkgs.org/tests.html" class="uri">https://r-pkgs.org/tests.html</a>.

 You can install it from CRAN with: